the-isf-academy/league-of-legends-api/assessment.md

 Firstly, I identified different scenarios in which my code may be used and outline the expected functionality of my code in these instances.
 In the planning document, I have outlined the different scenarios my code may be used in.
 I have also written the expected values when inputted with both normal use cases and edge cases.
 Because I have noted down the expected values of both the normal use cases and edge cases, I was able to lessen the amount of edge cases by modifying the inputted string using string modifiers and the particular code is able to be seen in all of the services of service.py.
 An example would be in line 28 to 39, where the strings are modified in different ways depending on the inputted string.

 Secondly, I have developed a testing strategy to ensure my code works as expected.
 In my planning document, it is able to be seen that I have a detailed testing strategy that tests and makes sure my code works as expected based on all of my use cases and edge cases.
 Originally before developing edge case preventers, capital letters, random spacing, and  apostrophes all affected the output, making an error when inputted.
 These can be both intentional or unintentional errors, so I coded the string modifier (AKA edge case preventer) to prevent these symbols and letters from affecting my code.
 However, I could try to prevent even more edge cases by adding symbols such as !@#$%^&*()-~][]/ and more to prevent intentional and malicious errors from happening.

+> 💬 Teacher Comments
+>
+> *Use Cases*
+> * Great work outlining various use cases and expected responses for your services; particularly scenarios where the user sends an incomplete message to bot.
+>
+> *Testing Strategy*
+> * Solid testing framework with each messaging client use case with the intended outcome.
+> * Amazing work developing your services to account for champion spelling errors!
+This required reading Python string documentation which was above and beyond the scope of this project.
+>
+> 8/8